 As ever, scholarship support is a critical need.
 If you are an NTID alumnus/a, a gift directed to the NTID Alumni Association Endowed Scholarship Fund will allow you to give back to NTID as you support the next generation of NTID students.
 Please visit NTID to learn more about NTID giving opportunities.

-The Center for Multidisciplinary Studies is committed to meeting the current and future professional needs of its students, their employers, and the global community.
+The School of Individualized Study is committed to meeting the current and future professional needs of its students, their employers, and the global community.
 It does this by developing and offering undergraduate and graduate-level degrees and academic programs with one-on-one advisement, flexibility in the method of delivery, wide accessibility, non-traditional approaches to earning credit, and customization while incorporating a multidisciplinary curriculum.
-Your gift will fund the general CMS Scholarship fund as well as the The Osher Reentry Foundation Scholarship and will help the Center for Multidisciplinary Studies fulfill its mission: to educate the next generation of professionals.
+Your gift will fund the general SOIS Scholarship fund as well as the The Osher Reentry Foundation Scholarship and will help the School of Individualized Study fulfill its mission: to educate the next generation of professionals.

 Golisano Institute for Sustainability